oracle-devrel/devo.tutorials/deploying-the-argo-project-on-oke.md

 And we can see effect immediately:

-{% img aligncenter assets/argo-oke-rollout-patch.png 600 400 "Patch Rollout" %}
+{% imgx aligncenter assets/argo-oke-rollout-patch.png 600 400 "Patch Rollout" %}

 And if we access the preview and active Load Balancers, we'll see the preview is green and active is still blue.

-{% img aligncenter assets/argo-oke-green.png 600 400 "Patch Rollout" %}
+{% imgx aligncenter assets/argo-oke-green.png 600 400 "Patch Rollout" %}

 Let's give the rollout a promotion.
 We can use command line as thus: